A Probabilistic Fusion Framework for Spoofing Aware Speaker Verification: Results

 \subsection{Ablation study on Baseline1}

-Since our model structure is based on Baseline1, we perform an ablation study to further investigate the contribution of each component.
-We choose \texttt{PR-S-I} among our proposed systems because it deviates from Baseline1 the least.
+Since our model structure is based on Baseline1, we perform an ablation study to recover the components back to the counterparts in Baseline1 and observe the performance degradation.
+The results are shown in Table~\ref{tab:ablation}.
+The performance degradation from \texttt{PR-S-F} to \texttt{PR-S-I} verifies the effectiveness of our proposed joint optimization by fine-tuning.
 Both \texttt{PR-S-I} and Baseline1 are direct inference methods.
-The only difference is the computation of the SASV score.
-Comparing Eq.~\eqref{eq:pr_s} and the formula in Fig.~\ref{fig:baselines}(a), changes in our proposed approach compared to Baseline1 are: 1) applying sigmoid score mapping on both ASV score and CM score, 2) using multiplication rather than addition.
-We perform an ablation study to recover the components back to the counterparts in Baseline1 and observe the performance degradation.
-The result is shown in Table~\ref{tab:ablation}.
+Comparing Eq.~\eqref{eq:pr_s} and the formula in Fig.~\ref{fig:baselines} (a), changes on the computation of the SASV score in our proposed approach compared to Baseline1 are: 1) applying sigmoid score mapping on both ASV score and CM score, 2) using multiplication rather than addition.

 If we change the multiplication back to summation, i.e., $\S_\textit{SASV} = \sigma(\mathcal{S}_\textit{CM}) + \sigma(\mathcal{S}_\textit{ASV})$, the performance degrades to 2.45\% SASV-EER, which is still a relatively good performance.
 The degradation indicates the superiority of our proposed probabilistic fusion framework with the product rule.